 Barrel to Bottle: Junk Food and Wine Pairings

 Not every meal involves sitting down to five courses that took hours to prepare.
-Wine manager Emily had the great idea to turn this into a podcast.
+Wine consultant Emily had the great idea to turn this into a podcast.
 We asked her to prepare a tasting of some of her favorite junk foods and pair them were the perfect wine.
 Pat normally skips the wine episodes, but he heard there were going to be nachos so he showed up.

 We start off with the first course, an appetizer of some very sad-looking nachos.
 These aren’t loaded nachos with lovingly prepared queso, smoked chicken and homemade tortilla chips.
 These are bag chips with the store-brand Mexican cheese blend, on a paper plate melted in the microwave.
 But what happens when you pair them with Luzon Blanco, a white wine from Spain?